 Michael grew up in Lansing, IL and attended Monmouth College where he received a B.A. in English Literature (2006).
 After college, he joined the Peace Corps where he spent three years in Ukraine teaching English to middle and high school students.
 In 2009 a visit home during his time in Ukraine, he met his wife, Samantha.
 Desiring to serve the church in a pastoral capacity and to marry Samantha, Michael left Ukraine in 2010.
 He completed a Master of Divinity at Westminster Seminary California (2014).

 After seminary, Michael and Samantha moved to Washington D.C. for Michael to begin an M.A./PhD program at the Catholic University of America.
 Michael and Samantha made Wallace their church home in the summer of 2014.
-Michael completed his M.A. in Egyptian and Semitic Languages in 2016 and is currently working on a PhD in Biblical Studies.
+Michael completed his M.A. in Egyptian and Semitic Languages in 2016 and in 2019, he successfully completed his PhD in Biblical Studies.

 Abraham was born and raised in Liberia, West Africa, as the son of a Presbyterian Pastor.
 Although he grew up in a Christian home, his faith grew through Campus Crusade for Christ on the campus of the University of Liberia where he majored in Political Science and later received a law degree.
 While in Liberia, Abraham was active in ministry, local politics, and social justice.
 He met his wife, Celena, who traveled from the U.S. to Liberia to help promote democracy, in advance of the first post-war election in Liberia.

 Abraham and Celena married in 1999, and served in a church in Prince George’s County, Maryland, where they were active in ministry.
 They came to Wallace Church in 2014, to learn more about church-planting.
 Both he and Celena have been engaged in the Charles County community through coaching basketball, hosting community Bible studies in their home, and laying a foundation for a church plant in Waldorf.